Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 # Vitis Classic to Unified Project Migration

-***Version: Vitis 2025.2***
+***Version: Vitis 2026.1***

 >**Note**: The content of this tutorial is also available as an on-demand video, featuring a demo walkthrough from the ["Advancing Embedded Development: Migrating to AMD Vitis™ Unified IDE and Exploring Backend Innovations"](https://webinar.amd.com/Advancing-Embedded-Development-Migrating-to-AMD-Vitis-tm-Unified-IDE-and-Exploring-Backend-Innovations/en) webinar.

 The methodology to pass the metadata from hardware from Vivado to Vitis IDE has changed.
 However, these changes will not affect the users as the AMD baremetal drivers, standalone bsp and libraries have been fully ported to this new methodology.

-While this tutorial take an indepth look at the changes in the filesets and metadata transfer methodology, there is a migration script (discussed below), that users can (and should) use to port their Classic Vitis IDE workspaces to Unified Vitis IDE workspace.
+This tutorial will take an indepth look at the changes in the filesets and metadata transfer methodology and also walk you through how to manually migrate your projects from Vitis Classic to Vitis Unified.

-## Migration Script from Vitis Classic IDE to Vitis Unified IDE

-There is also a migration utility in the Vitis Classic that users can use to port the workspace from Vitis Classic IDE to Vitis Unified IDE.
-Users can port their workspace to Classic Vitis IDE, and then <i>Vitis ->  Export Workspace to Unified IDE</i>.
-The migration script will generate a script that will rebuild the workspace in the unified Vitis IDE using the Vitis Python API.
-Users can launch the Unified Vitis IDE and source this script <i>vitis -s script_name.py</i>.
-Click [here](#Vitis-Classic-workspace-to-Unified-workspace-Migration-Demo) for a demo on how to migrate from Vitis Classic to Unified IDE

-### Migration Script Limitations

-* Only Classic Vitis IDE to Unified Vitis IDE support
-* External repositories will not be reflected.
-Meaning if you have a custom driver in an external repo, then this driver will not be ported
-* Modification made to BSP will not be reflected
-* Build Configurations are not copied over to Unified.
-Users will need to generate this via the launnch configuration GUI
-* Only works for version's untill 2024.2 (Manual migration is recommended)

 ## Metadata transfer Methodology change from Hardware to Software